Klipper3d/klipper/docs/Config_Reference.md

 ```
 [load_cell_probe]
 sensor_type:
-#   This must be one of the supported bulk ADC sensor types and support
+#   This must be one of the bulk ADC sensor types that support probing on the
-#   load cell endstops on the mcu.
+#   MCU.
 #counts_per_gram:
 #reference_tare_counts:
 #sensor_orientation: